robinhood/faust/docs/userguide/agents.rst

         async def send_value() -> None:
             print(await adding.ask(Add(a=4, b=4)))

-    then after adding this to your ``examples/agent.py`` module, you can run your command using the :program:`faust` program:
+    After adding this to your :file:`examples/agent.py` module, run your new command using the :program:`faust` program:

     .. sourcecode:: console

         $ faust -A examples.agent send_value

-    You may specify command line arguments and options also:
+    You may also specify command line arguments and options:

     .. sourcecode:: python